-During 2015-16, the Board was asked to consider the cases of 85 individuals who were the subject of "non-parole" licences (i.e. those released having served two-thirds of their sentence and those who were released on parole, but the discretionary period had expired) whose behaviour in the community was giving rise for concern.
+During 2017-18, the Board was asked to consider the cases of 186 individuals who were the subject of "non-parole" licences (i.e. those released having served two-thirds of their sentence/or 6 months before expiry of their sentence depending on when they were sentenced and those who were released on parole, but the discretionary period had expired) whose behaviour in the community was giving rise for concern.